-The minimum interchange spacing shall be one mile in urban areas, two miles outside of urban areas, and two miles between freeway-tofreeway interchanges and other interchanges.
+The minimum interchange spacing shall be one mile in urban areas, two miles outside of urban areas, and two miles between freeway-to-freeway interchanges and other interchanges.
 The minimum interchange spacing on Interstates outside of urban areas shall be three miles.
-These minimum distances measured are between centerlines of adjacent intersecting roadways.
+These distances are the centerline measurement of crossroad-to-crossroad spacing.
 To improve operations of closely spaced interchanges the use of auxiliary lanes, grade separated ramps, collector-distributor roads, and/or ramp metering may be warranted.